babelouest/glewlwyd/docs/INSTALL.md

 The front-end configuration file must be available under `webapp/config.json` you can copy the file `webapp/config.json.sample`.

-You must modify the urls of the API and the html page to match your configuration:
+You should update the urls of the API and the html page to match your configuration:

 Example: